AROMA & FLAVOUR COMPOUNDS FOUND IN STRAWBERRIES

 Nutmeg (Myristica fragrans),

-Sweet Basil (Ocimum basilicum) and bay leaves found on the Bay Laurel (Laurus nobilis).
+Sweet Basil (Ocimum basilicum), the roots of Wood Avens (Geum urbanum) and Bay leaves found on the Bay Laurel (Laurus nobilis).
 At lower concentrations it is also found in Strawberries.
 It is a hepatotoxic

 phenylpropanoid oily liquid used in perfumes, flavourings, local anaesthetics (chewed cloves numb toothache).
 It can cause an allergic reaction in some people.